 This online course will guide participants through the process of developing and submitting an application for the Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship.
 Fulbright-Hays annually funds doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.
 Our course is organized into a series of lessons and assignments that divide components of the application into manageable sections.

-This self-paced, online course will guide you through the process of developing and applying for the Social Science Research Council (SSRC) International Dissertation Research Fellowship (IDRF) Program.
-SSRC IDRF annually funds roughly 70 grants for site-specific doctoral research on world topics of interest to the advancement of humanistic knowledge.
+This self-paced, online course will guide you through the process of developing and applying for the Mellon/ACLS Dissertation Innovation Fellowship (DIF).
+Mellon/ACLS DIF funds graduate students in the humanities and social sciences who are at the formative stage of dissertation development.
 The course is organized into a series of lessons and assignments that divide components of the application into manageable weekly work.